Vijayadashami: Southern India

 Another Navaratri tradition in Karnataka has been decorating a part of one's home with art dolls called Gombe or Bombe, similar to Golu dolls of Tamil Nadu.
 An art-themed Gaarudi Gombe, featuring folk dances that incorporate these dolls, is also a part of the celebration.

-Another significant and notable tradition of several South Indian regions has been the dedication of this festival to Saraswati, the Hindu goddess of knowledge, learning, music and arts.
+Another significant and notable tradition of several Southern Indian regions has been the dedication of this festival to Saraswati, the Hindu goddess of knowledge, learning, music and arts.
 She is worshipped along with instruments of one's trade during this festival.
-In South India, people maintain, clean and worship their instruments, tools of work and implements of their livelihood during this festival, remembering Goddess Saraswati and Durga.
+In Southern India, people maintain, clean and worship their instruments, tools of work and implements of their livelihood during this festival, remembering Goddess Saraswati and Durga.

-Children aged 3–4 who are new to school are admitted to school on Vijayadashami Day.
+In Kerala, Vidyarambham festival is celebrated on Vijaya Dasami day.
+It is also known as Saraswati Puja Day.
+Major temple associated with Vidyarambham are Cherpu Thiruvullakkavu Temple Thrissur and Panachikkad Temple.
+A guru draws "Om Hari Sree Ganapathaye Namah" on the tongue of a child using a ring dipped in honey.
+Child is guided to write Hari Sree mantra on rice kept in Uruli.
+Children aged 3–4 who are new to school are admitted to school and Anganawadi on Vijayadashami Day.

+A unique tradition of Dasara festival in Kulasekrapattinam in Tamil Nadu.
+Here devotees dress up as god, goddess, beggars and other symbolic figures to fulfill their vow to the deity.
+Those who disguise themselves as other figures usually observe 41 days of fasting.
+Unlike normal Dasaras, where Lord Ram kills Ravan, here Goddess Mutharamman (Durga)'s victory over the Bison headed demon Mahishasura is celebrated as "Mahishasura Vadham".Lakhs of devotees flock the coastal town to get Goddess' blessings and to get a glimpse of the Mahishasura Vadham.
+Dasara in Kulasekrapattinam is different, raw and explains the cultures of Tamil Nadu.
+Like Kerela School Admissions start on Vijayadashami.